Pharmacy negligence is when pharmacy staff make an error with your medication and you may have a compensation claim.

 Do this before returning the medication to the pharmacy to get your correct medicines.

-Finding a No Win No Fee pharmacy negligence solicitor should be your next step in the process.
+Finding a No Win No Fee medical negligence solicitor should be your next step in the process.
 You need to find a solicitor with the experience and the expertise to fight and win your case.

 If you have taken those photographs, send them to your solicitor.